-a.
-Activities that are partly sponsored or otherwise supported by the United States such as serving as a government appointee to the board of a joint scientific fund (e.g., the U.S.-Israel Binational Industrial Research and Development Foundation); providing advice to or otherwise participating in international technical organizations, multilateral scientific organizations, and standards setting bodies (e.g., the International Telecommunications Union, Intergovernmental Panel on Climate Change, etc.); participating in a Fulbright Commission program funded in whole or in part by a host country government; or other routine international scientific exchanges and interactions such as providing invited lectures or participating in international peer review panels.

-b.
-Involvement in national or international academies or professional societies that produce publications in the open scientific literature that are not in conflict with the interests of the federal research agency (e.g., membership in the Pontifical Academy of Sciences or The Royal Society).

-c.
-Taking a faculty development leave, serving as a visiting scholar, or engaging in continuing education activities such as receiving a doctorate or professional certification at an institution of higher education (e.g., the University of Oxford, McGill University) that are not in conflict with the interests of the federal research agency.

-d.
-Receiving awards for research and development which serve to enhance the prestige of the federal research agency (e.g., the Nobel Prize).

-e.
-Other international activities determined appropriate by the federal research agency head or designee.
+- Advising a foreign student enrolled at an institution of higher education or writing a recommendation for such a student, at such student's request; and - Engaging in the following international activities: - a.
+Activities that are partly sponsored or otherwise supported by the United States such as serving as a government appointee to the board of a joint scientific fund (e.g., the U.S.-Israel Binational Industrial Research and Development Foundation); providing advice to or otherwise participating in international technical organizations, multilateral scientific organizations, and standards setting bodies (e.g., the International Telecommunications Union, Intergovernmental Panel on Climate Change, etc.); participating in a Fulbright Commission program funded in whole or in part by a host country government; or other routine international scientific exchanges and interactions such as providing invited lectures or participating in international peer review panels. - b.
+Involvement in national or international academies or professional societies that produce publications in the open scientific literature that are not in conflict with the interests of the federal research agency (e.g., membership in the Pontifical Academy of Sciences or The Royal Society). - c.
+Taking a faculty development leave, serving as a visiting scholar, or engaging in continuing education activities such as receiving a doctorate or professional certification at an institution of higher education (e.g., the University of Oxford, McGill University) that are not in conflict with the interests of the federal research agency. - d.
+Receiving awards for research and development which serve to enhance the prestige of the federal research agency (e.g., the Nobel Prize). - e.
+Other international activities determined appropriate by the federal research agency head or designee. - 4.53.4.

-- 4.5.
 Malign Foreign Talent Recruitment Program The term is as defined in Section 10638 of the CHIPS and Science Act of 2022 and the Office Science and Technology Policy (OSTP) Guidelines to include any effort organized, managed, or funded by a foreign government, or a foreign government instrumentality or entity, to recruit science and technology professionals or students to obtain intellectual property for the benefit of the foreign government's economic and/or military growth.
-An FTRP is considered "malign" when the compensation it offers is in exchange for one of the following: - Engaging in the unauthorized transfer of intellectual property, materials, data products, or other nonpublic information owned by a United States entity or developed with a federal research and development award to the government of a foreign country or an entity based in, funded by, or affiliated with a foreign country regardless of whether that government or entity provided support for the development of the intellectual property, materials, or data products; - Being required to recruit trainees or researchers to enroll in the FTRP; - Establishing a laboratory or company, accepting a faculty position, or undertaking any other employment or appointment in a foreign country or with an entity based in, funded by, or affiliated with a foreign country in violation of the terms and conditions of a federal research and development award;
+An FTRP is considered "malign" when the compensation it offers is in exchange for one of the following: - Engaging in the unauthorized transfer of intellectual property, materials, data products, or other nonpublic information owned by a United States entity or developed with a federal research and development award to the government of a foreign country or an entity based in, funded by, or affiliated with a foreign country regardless of whether that government or entity provided support for the development of the intellectual property, materials, or data products;